photodialectic/screen-canon/README.md

 ##Dependencies
 [express](http://expressjs.com/) for the main web-application and [pageres](https://github.com/sindresorhus/pageres) for the screen shoting service.

+[configuration](https://www.npmjs.com/package/config) is based on environmental variables but is very versatile

 ##Why node?
 Mainly [pageres](https://github.com/sindresorhus/pageres) but I also like the idea that you could request a screenshot and node could automatically start processing a new image but reply to the client with a cached copy.
 That way popular images stay more fresh than less popular.